 Firstly, people need to have the right skill-sets for the job, and then decisions need to be made about allocating overtime versus casual labor.
 Any planning tool under consideration should be able to identify the best mix of resources for optimal utilization.

 Some food business segments require that all raw materials must be used, regardless of demand.
 For example, a meat producer would generally not have a balanced demand for the entire animal – a chicken producer might have more demand for breast than for thighs and drumsticks.
 But to get the chicken breast, the bird still needs to be killed, leaving surplus material that needs to be used.
 The producer is now left with a mixed (pull and push) planning challenge.

 A good planning tool will ensure you get the correct mix of push and pull.
 Performing this balancing act is virtually impossible without the appropriate optimization techniques – so strong optimization capabilities should be a pre-requisite.
 (If you’d like to know more about carcass balancing, try this post about how New Zealand’s biggest meat producer ANZCO maximizes the value of each animal or this one about how to balance the bird).

 4. Storage and distribution

 Distribution costs also need to be considered.
-An effective planning tool should optimized logistics as a part of your overall supply chain, along with your production, procurement and inventory.
-If you’re in a shortage situation and you can’t fulfil all demand, the solution needs to understand what demand to prioritize, including the cost of distribution.
+An effective planning tool should optimized logistics as a part of your overall supply chain, along with your production, procurement, and inventory.
+If you’re in a shortage situation and you can’t fulfill all demand, the solution needs to understand what demand to prioritize, including the cost of distribution.

 5. Expiry date management

-Most food and beverage products have expiry dates, which causes some very specific challenges for the industry.
-Producers often face the dilemma of whether to steadily build stock over time (risking expired stock) or to use overtime or casuals closer to the time of demand (with a more costly payroll).
+Most food and beverage products have expiry dates, which causes some particular challenges for the industry.
+Producers often face the dilemma of steadily building stock over time (risking expired stock) or using overtime or casuals closer to the time of demand (with a more costly payroll).